fiberlab208/MTL-sDAS.PyTorch/README.md

 ## Training
 Please execute `train.py` for model training and validation, using the command:

+Note: Some features have not been implemented yet, and the complete code will be uploaded soon.
 ```
 python train.py
 --model                      default='MTL'                            The used model type: MTL, single_event, single_distance, multi_classifier